odinuge/authproxy/README.md

 * oidcClientID - Client ID
 * oidcClientSecret - Client secret
 * oidcIssuer - The OpenID connect provider service.
 Defaults to (https://gate.whale.io)
-* whalePermissions - Enables an extra permission check using the Whale API.
-The issuer needs to be Whale Gate when you enables this feature.

 ## Todo

 * Tracing Support
 * Prometheus monitoring, requests, status codes and content-type
-* Store a random assigned value in the state parameter, this requires a datastore because is't normal to run multiple proxy instances.
+* Store a OTP in the oauth2 state to prevent replay attacks.
+This requires a backend datastore like Redis to keep OTPs consistent between multiple instances.